 The m ants are distributed randomly on the not cities.
-For each ants, a taboo list is assigned to it, it contains its starting list.
-Pheromone tracks are initialized to a value vs positive not zero.
+For each ant, a taboo list assigned to him, it contains his start list.
+Pheromone trails are initialized to a value vs positive not zero.
 Each edge of the graph ij has its pheromone track noted Tij= c.

 Construction of the solution and local search

 The choice is random according to a probability where two parameters To and b control the relative importance of visibility and the amount of pheromones.
-Yes b = 0, the closest cities are more likely to be selected, it is a greedy algorithm.
-Yes a = 0, only the amplification of the pheromones acts, there is premature convergence and non-optimal results.
+Yes b = 0, the nearest cities are more likely to be selected, this is a algorithm gluttonous.
+Whether a = 0, only the amplification of the pheromones acts, there is premature convergence and non-optimal results.
 The new city is added to the taboo list of the ants.